ayubali/javainterviewprogramwithsolution/project_and_code_guidelines.md

 ### 2.2.7 Limit variable scope

-_The scope of local variables should be kept to a minimum (Effective Java Item 29).
+_The scope of local variables should be kept to a minimum.
 By doing so, you increase the readability and maintainability of your code and reduce the likelihood of error.
 Each variable should be declared in the innermost block that encloses all uses of the variable._

 _Local variables should be declared at the point they are first used.
 Nearly every local variable declaration should contain an initializer.
-If you don't yet have enough information to initialize a variable sensibly, you should postpone the declaration until you do._ - ([Android code style guidelines](https://source.android.com/source/code-style.html#limit-variable-scope))

 Loop variables should be declared in the for statement itself.
 ```java